P00L/cloud-phoenix-kata/README.md

 ### Database

 where VPC and PRIVATE_SUBNETS can be retrieved from CloudFormation network stack.
-For simplicity default value for username and password will be used, for production enforce security on secrets
+For simplicity default value for username will be used, for production enforce security on secrets

 ```shell script
 aws cloudformation deploy --stack-name documentDB --template-file infrastructure/database.yaml --parameter-overrides `